We often find it a little easier to rise and shine in the summer months.

-While many people experience some form of the ‘winter blues,’ such as increased eating or changes in sleeping habits caused by fewer hours of daylight, others suffer from a more serious, incapacitating condition known as Seasonal Affective Disorder (SAD).
+While many people experience some form of the ‘winter blues,’ others suffer from a more serious condition known as Seasonal Affective Disorder (SAD).

 What is SAD?

-SAD is a form of winter depression, which according to the SAD Association (SADA), affects an estimated 7% of the UK population.
-As many as half a million people are believed to suffer from the condition which is most rampant in December, January and February.
+SAD is a form of winter depression which, according to the SAD Association (SADA), affects an estimated 7% of the UK population.
+Half a million people are believed to suffer from the condition which is most common in December, January and February.
 It can be an extremely disabling condition that limits the functionality of its sufferers who often require constant medical treatment.

-SADA believe the condition is caused by a biochemical imbalance in the hypothalamus as a result of shorter days as well as lack of bright light in the autumn and winter months.
-According to leading light therapy expert, Lumie, the brain is stimulated by light that enters the eyes to control our daily rhythms by hormone production.
-For people with the condition the low levels of light in winter are not sufficient enough to regulate hormone levels.
-This contributes towards waking and sleeping patterns, as well as energetic or depressed feelings.
+SAD is caused by a biochemical imbalance in the brain as a result of shorter days and the lack of bright light.
+Our brain is stimulated by light that enters our eyes and this light controls our daily rhythms by hormone production.
+For people with SAD, the low levels of light in winter is not enough to regulate hormone levels.
+This can disrupt waking and sleeping patterns, as well as influencing energetic or depressed feelings.

 Light therapy is exposure to very bright light for up to 4 hours per day.
-Lumie believe that in order to effectively combat the symptoms of SAD most sufferers need light to their eyes as bright as a spring morning on a clear day, for at least 30 minutes a day.
+Lumie believe that, in order to effectively combat the symptoms of SAD, most sufferers need light to their eyes for at least 30 minutes a day.
 The light must be at least 2,500 lux, which is an estimated five times brighter than a well-lit office.
-Therefore the light omitted from ordinary light bulbs is not strong enough.
+Therefore, the light omitted from ordinary light bulbs is not strong enough.

-Treatment should begin on a daily basis when symptoms first appear, which for most sufferers is in early autumn.
-Treatment involves sitting near a specially designed light box, usually 2 to 3 feet away, letting light shine directly into the eyes.
+Treatment should begin on a daily basis when symptoms first appear which, for most sufferers, is in early autumn.
+Treatment involves sitting 2 to 3 feet away from a specially designed light box, letting light shine directly into the eyes.

-The Lumie Bodyclock is the original wake-up light, also known as a dawn simulator.
+This Bodyclock Light is the original wake-up light, also known as a dawn simulator.
 Its purpose is to wake you gradually by increasing natural light.
-This is a signal for your body to ease production of sleep hormones (e.g. melatonin) and increase those that help you waken up (e.g. cortisol).

-The Bodyclock GO 75 is effective for healthy sleep, sports training, energy at work, and a useful complement to a light box in treating SAD.
-This model of Bodyclock comes with a choice of wake-up sounds including Big ben chimes and a dawn chorus.
+The Bodyclock Go 75 is effective for healthy sleep, energy at work, and a useful complement to a light box in treating SAD.
+This model of Bodyclock comes with a choice of wake-up sounds, including Big Ben chimes and a dawn chorus.

-This therapy light has been specially designed to target the effects of SAD and improve the physical and mental well-being of sufferers during the short, dark winter months.
-The lamp uses blue spectrum CCFT (Cold Cathode Florescent Tube) tube to simulate daylight, reducing the effects of SAD and also jetlag.
+This therapy light has been specially designed to target the effects of SAD sufferers during the short, dark winter months.
+The lamp uses blue spectrum CCFT (Cold Cathode Florescent Tube) to simulate daylight.
 The SAD Therapy Lamp avoids ‘spotting’ in the eyes that other LED versions can produce.
-The Life Max SAD Therapy Light is slim line, light and portable so can be connected anywhere where there is a mains plug for your convenience.
+The Life Max SAD Therapy Light is light and portable so can be connected anywhere where there is a mains plug for your convenience.